Adobe-Marketing-Cloud/aep-sdks-documentation/release-notes/README.md

 ## June 7, 2022

+### iOS & Android Identity 1.1.0

+- Added the getUrlVariable API to support passing the visitor ID from a mobile app to a web view.

 ### iOS ACPAnalytics 2.5.3

 * Fix crash in AnalyticsHitDatabase caused by unprotected shared access of AnalyticsState object.